hubert99x/hubert99x/README.md

 🛠️ Learning tools like Apache Spark, Kafka, Airflow, Docker & dbt
 ☁️ Working with data platforms such as PostgreSQL, Azure and Snowflake
 📈 Interested in real-time data processing, automation, and scalable architecture
 🔬 Currently building a streaming analytics system for commodity prices (Docker + Kafka + Spark + dbt + Grafana)
+📚 Favorite book: *Fundamentals of Data Engineering: Plan and Build Robust Data Systems*

 ## 🛠️ Skills